Minishlink/physbook/doc/Collaborating.md

 Please read [Setup.md](https://github.com/Minishlink/physbook/blob/master/doc/Setup.md).

 ## Workflow ##
 We work with the [GitHub Flow](https://guides.github.com/introduction/flow).
 Basically, you should never commit changes directly on origin/master.
+The branch origin/master should always be ready to be deployed on the production server.
+It should be *stable*.

 ### Schema ###
 When working on a new feature or a bugfix, you should always follow this workflow: